Bruce Jenner Might Be Trans And It’s None Of Your Business

 July 22nd, 2008

 Of course, these parties are not all about fun and games.
 They’re about money and you will constantly feel the pressure to buy in the back of your mind.
-The more money you spend, the better prize your friend the hostess will earn and the more the consultant will pocket, like any at-home party sales scheme.
+The more money you spend, the better prize your friend, the host, will earn and the more the consultant will pocket, like any at-home party sales scheme.

-Variety is also something I find trouble in these catalogs.
-Many of the toys are low end, from no-name manufacturers.
-I’m not a die hard brand lover by any means but I do appreciate being able to see some of the brands with which I am familiar and also brands that I know are high quality.
+I also find these catalogs lacking in variety.
+Many of the toys are low-end, from no-name manufacturers.
+I’m not a die-hard brand lover by any means, but I do appreciate being able to see some of the brands with which I am familiar and also brands that I know are high-quality.

 You won’t likely see some of the newer, quality toys in the catalogs pushed on you at sex toy parties.
 Fun Factory toys and VixSkin dildos won’t be found at a sex toy party.
-Rechargeable toys won’t have their own page and BDSM toys won’t be the kind that can stand the test of time.
-More parties are starting to realize the worth of high quality materials like premium silicone, metal or glass but I don’t recall seeing any toy made of those items at the party I attended.
+Rechargeable toys won’t have their own page, and BDSM toys won’t be the kind to stand the test of time.
+More parties are starting to realize the worth of high-quality materials like premium silicone, metal, or glass, but I don’t recall seeing any toy made of those items at the party I attended.

 Even when parties do carry more high quality items, the prices for inferior products are not good for your wallet.
-An investment of that measure and you want to make sure you’re getting quality products, a good value.
+An investment of that measure and you want to ensure you’re getting quality products, a good value.
 Sex toy parties, more often than not, do not provide this value.

 But should we boycott the parties?
 Not at all.
-They’re a lot of fun and offer opportunities that may not be found elsewhere.
+They’re fun and offer opportunities to learn and shop that may not be found elsewhere.
 But before signing a check, it’s advisable to surf around online to see if you’re really getting a bargain or if you’re being taken.

 3 Comments